irenestevens8/5PSeq-Explorer-docs/plots.md

-# 5P-Seq Explorer Plot Descriptions
+# 5PSeq Explorer Plot Descriptions
 ## Biological Interpretation Guide

 ---

-## Introduction to 5P-Seq
+## Introduction to 5PSeq

-5PSeq (5 prime phosphorylated mRNA sequencing) profiles mRNA degradation by capturing the 5' phosphorylated ends of mRNAs using an oligo.
-During translation, enzymatic cleavage occurs immediately behind the trailing ribosome, making 5PSeq an indirect but powerful method for studying ribosome dynamics.
+5PSeq profiles mRNA degradation intermediates by capturing the 5' phosphorylated ends of mRNAs using an oligo.
+During translation, enzymatic cleavage occurs immediately behind the trailing ribosome, making 5PSeq a powerful, but indirect method for studying ribosome dynamics.
 The method offers information about:

 - Ribosome positioning along transcripts
 - Translation initiation and termination dynamics